 When it comes to protecting your home, you have many choices.
 If you are considering installing a home security system, there are several decisions you’ll have to make about the type of system you want.
 One of the most important decisions is determining if you need a monitored home security system or and unmonitored one.

-Security systems are not one-size-fits-all, and you’ll have to evaluate the benefits of monitored alarm systems and unmonitored ones to decide which is best for you.
+Security systems are not one-size-fits-all and you’ll have to evaluate the benefits of monitored alarm systems and unmonitored ones to decide which is best for you.
 In this guide, we’ll discuss the advantages and drawbacks of monitored and unmonitored security systems.

-What Is a Monitored Alarm?
+What Is a Monitored Alarm System?

-In a monitored home security system, your alarms connect to a dedicated monitoring station that is linked to fire departments, hospitals and police stations.
+In a monitored alarm security system, your alarms connect to a dedicated monitoring station that is linked to fire departments, hospitals and police stations.
 Trained staff members at the station understand response protocols and will assess the situation, sending out the appropriate authorities as needed.
 Monitored alarms provide you with remote assistance and can include a network of many different devices, including:

 - Security cameras, which may be motion-activated, with or without sound or record continuously.